zonemaster/zonemaster/docs/public/specifications/tests/README.md

 ## Elaboration of the Test Case

-Test cases are written for almost all Test Requirement.
+Test cases are written for almost all Test Requirements.
 There could be the case that a requirement can be implemented by doing more test cases than one, or that several requirements are solved by only one test case.